-Risk measure of the form \eqref{general_finite_horizon} (resp. \eqref{general_infinite_horizon}) is referred to as the static risk measure in the context of sequential decision making, as the decision maker considers the risk applied to the total cost accumulated acrosss all stages.
-In contrast to the risk-neutral setting, for the static risk measure a central challenge is the lack of dynamic programming (DP) equations except for some special cases \cite{fei2020risk}.
+We refer to risk measures of the form \eqref{general_finite_horizon} as the static risk measures, since the decision maker considers the risk applied to the total cost associated with the policy.
+In contrast to the risk-neutral setting where the risk corresponds to the expectation, for the static risk measures, a central challenge is the lack of dynamic programming (DP) equations except for certain special cases \cite{fei2020risk}.
 To address this challenge, DP equations defined with the assistance of augmented state variables have been introduced for risk-averse MDPs \cite{bauerle2011markov,chow2015risk,hau2023dynamic,bauerle2014more}.
-In particular, for conditional value-at-risk (Example \ref{example_cvar}), \cite{bauerle2011markov} proposes DP equations based on its variational representation and subsequently define the augmented state variable as the accumulated total cost, and \cite{chow2015risk} proposes DP equations based on the dual representations and defining the augmented state variable as the risk level.\footnote{It has been recently pointed out in \cite{hau2023dynamic} that the DP equations in \cite{chow2015risk} only hold for policy evaluation.} The approach in \cite{bauerle2011markov} has since been generalized to general nonlinear utility functions \cite{bauerle2014more,wu2023risk}, optimized certainty equivalent \cite{wang2024reductions}, and a class of spectral risk measures \cite{bastani2022regret}.
-With DP equations in place, there has been an active line of research in developing the computational methods for risk-averse MDPs \cite{chow2015risk,ding2022sequential,chow2014algorithms}, and in determining the sample complexities of finding an approximate optimal control policy when the underlying model is unknown and has to be learned from the data \cite{wang2023near,wu2023risk,wang2024reductions,ni2024risk}.
+In particular, for conditional value-at-risk (Example \ref{example_cvar}), \cite{bauerle2011markov} proposes DP equations based on its variational representation and subsequently defines the augmented state variable as the accumulated total cost, and \cite{chow2015risk} proposes DP equations based on the dual representation and defines the augmented state variable as the risk level.\footnote{It has been recently pointed out in \cite{hau2023dynamic} that the DP equations in \cite{chow2015risk} only hold for policy evaluation.} The approach in \cite{bauerle2011markov} has since been generalized to general nonlinear utility functions \cite{bauerle2014more,wu2023risk}, optimized certainty equivalent \cite{wang2024reductions}, and a class of spectral risk measures \cite{bastani2022regret}.
+With DP equations in place, there has been an active line of research in developing computational methods for risk-averse MDPs \cite{chow2015risk,ding2022sequential,chow2014algorithms}, and in determining the sample complexities of finding an approximate optimal control policy when the underlying model is unknown and has to be learned from the data \cite{wang2023near,wu2023risk,wang2024reductions,ni2024risk,bastani2022regret}.